wp-plugins/offer-calc/readme.txt

 * limit the input based on the service
 * configure the layout of each row
 * style it.
-* working edit/delete of forms
-* working with more than 1 widget/shortcode at a page (currently using IDs at some places)

 == Installation ==